vanhaaggen/Codewars-Stat-Card/README.md

 # Codewars Stat Badge/Card (WiP)
 This is not the original Codewars Badge, just a redesign I made for fun.

+## Good to know
+The app is hosted on Renders free tier making it fall asleep after 15 min fo inactivity.
+Each time the app is pinged it takes a lot to start.
+To avoid this you can aopen an account on [cron-job.com](https://console.cron-job.org) and set a cron-job to ping the app every 10 min.

 ## Options

 The URL has to contain the following queries to function properly: